Redis versions and configurations

 Standard

 A line of fixed configurations with a local disk and a balanced vCPU:RAM ratio, suitable for most DBMS.
-We recommend using this line if you are not sure about your load profile.
+We recommend using this line if you do not know the load profile.

 Intel® Xeon® Scalable or AMD EPYC™ processors are used.
 You can view processor frequencies for different lines in the Processors table.